 - Pat dry the pork with paper towels and season all over with kosher salt and black pepper.

-- Remove pork from the pot and set it aside.
+- Remove the pork from the pot and set it aside.

 - Reduce the oven temperature to 350˚F and cook for 2 hours.

-- Remove pork and transfer it to a cutting board; let rest for 10 minutes.
+- Remove from the oven and return the pot to the stovetop.
+Remove the pork from the pot and transfer it to a cutting board; let it rest for 10 minutes.

-- In the meantime, set the pot over high heat and bring to a boil; cook for a couple minutes, or until sauce is slightly reduced and thickened.
+- In the meantime, set the pot over high heat and bring it to a boil; cook for a couple minutes or until sauce is slightly reduced and thickened.

-- Cut pork and serve with onions, apples, and sauce.
+- Cut the pork and serve it with the sauce, onions, and apples.

 Nutrition